A Love Letter to You 3: Critical reception

 Mitch Findlay of HotNewHipHop concurred with Holmes that Trippie Redd had not been disadvantaged by his fast release schedule, writing: "As they say, the third time is often the charm.
 Trippie Redd's A Love Letter To You series has kept his name buzzing, and now, the third chapter of his series is upon us.
 Though Trippie is in the midst of a prolific year, there are some still awaiting his definitive moment, in which the full extent of his artistic potential is realized.
 It feels like A Love Letter To You 3 may very well be the moment fans have been anticipating."
 Findlay praised Redd's maturity in his songwriting, also observing that "[p]ristine production bubbles below Redd's often whimsical melodies, and surprising guest turns from Juice WRLD, YoungBoy Never Broke Again, and Tory Lanez make for admirable supporting characters, playing against type."
 He concluded that "[b]y the time "Camp Fire Tale" rolls around, it's all too easy to picture a smiling Trippie, guitar in hand, empty forty bottles strewn beside him, belting sweet nothings to all the woodland critters."
 Likewise, Vince Rick, also of HotNewHipHop, was positive towards Redd's "sweet, sugary" melodies.
 However, Rick was more critical towards the form of love expressed in the lyricism.

 Zach Colten of The Gatepost compared the mixtape favorably to Life's a Trip and the previous mixtapes in the A Love Letter to You series, writing that "this installment ramps up the artist's energy and vision."
 Colten also praised Trippie Redd's "attention to detail and craftsmanship".
-Similarly, Chase Ichiki of Revolt argued that one could "hear Trippie Redd’s maturation from the previous two [A Love Letter to You mixtapes]."
+The Talons Kwinton Berry considered the project "one of Trippie's best albums, if not the best one he's released".
+The Hillsborough Voice placed it thirteenth on their list of the best albums of the year.
+Chase Ichiki of Revolt argued that one could "hear Trippie Redd's maturation from the previous two [A Love Letter to You mixtapes]."
 Music critic Anthony Fantano responded positively to the mixtape, awarding it 7/10.
 Fantano was complementary towards the direction and emotion of the mixtape.
 Although he criticized it for lacking variety between its tracks, he also noted that Redd's excellent vocal performances and clever use of guest features (for instance that of NBA YoungBoy) were more than enough to break the monotony.
 Trey Alston of Pitchfork reflected that the mixtape showcased Trippie Redd's growth as an artist, writing: "Gone are the simplistic choruses and general sleaze weighed down his songwriting; in its place is a multi-part refrain that indicates a degree of familiarity with his faults."
 Alston also discussed the consistency of the project, opining that "while consistency can be read as a strong point, it also makes these songs naggingly predictable.
 This is the third installment of his flagship series and, now, the tortured-soul act is wearing thin."